Vyral/corina-cisneros/_posts/2020-04-24-my-blooper-video.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
-youtube_alternate_image: /uploads/bloopers-yt-corina-cisneros.jpg
+youtube_alternate_image: /uploads/blooper2-yt-corina-cisneros.jpg
 youtube_code: EKkFE_Zsnmo
 ---

 {% include youtube.html %}

-<p style="text-align:center"><em>I’m sharing some of my bloopers to give you a laugh during these challenging times.</em></p>
+*I’m sharing some of my bloopers to give you a laugh during these challenging times.*

 During these difficult times, we could all use a laugh.
 Today **I’m sharing some bloopers from filming my videos.** I hope you enjoy these as much as I do\!
 Hear me accidentally curse (bleeped), misspeak, make strange faces, and more.
 Also, an appearance from Chiquita Banana having to deal with my antics.&nbsp;